Knob and Tube wiring, fuses and other electrical upgrades

 Upgrading electrical boxes

 For those who still have fuses, and perhaps 60 or 70 amp service in their homes, upgrading to 100 or 200 amps with a nice, safe, new breaker box will definitely fit within this budget.
 Andre tells me that, on average, upgrading from 60 amp to 100 amp and installing a new breaker-box will run around the $1,500 mark…… upgrading to 200 amp would be about $2,000.
 Thru the “Hydro Plan”, payments would show up on your monthly hydro bill, with an approximate interest rate of 12%.
-E-Mail Andre for more information.
+Call me for a referral.

 Leave a Reply